mootools/mootools-core/Docs/Drag/Drag.md

 ### Events:

 * **onBeforeStart** - Executed before the Drag instance attaches the events.
-Receives the dragged element as an argument
+Receives the dragged element as an argument.
 * **onStart**       - Executed when the user starts to drag (on mousedown).
-Receives the dragged element as an argument
+Receives the dragged element as an argument.
 * **onSnap**        - Executed when the user has dragged past the snap option.
-Receives the dragged element as an argument
+Receives the dragged element as an argument.
 * **onDrag**        - Executed on every step of the drag.
-Receives the dragged element as an argument
+Receives the dragged element as an argument.
 * **onComplete**    - Executed when the user completes the drag.
-Receives the dragged element as an argument
+Receives the dragged element as an argument.

 ### Properties: